localstack/docs/content/en/getting-started/api-key.md

   - /get-started/pro/
 ---

-The LocalStack API key is a unique identifier to authenticate your LocalStack instance.
+The LocalStack API key is a unique identifier to activate your LocalStack license needed to start LocalStack Pro.
 You can find your API key in the [LocalStack Web app](https://app.localstack.cloud/account/apikeys).
 This guide demonstrates how you can use your new LocalStack licenses and go over some best practices regarding the usage, activation, and safety of your LocalStack API key.

 ## Getting your API key